dariader/marketplace_service/README.md

 2. configurations are stored in config.py, which I guess is ok for a project
 3. some tests will be useful ( I left small dataset - temp_data.xml - for the purpose of testing)
 4. linters could be stricter :-)

+QC procedures:
+1. `barcode` length < 15 numbers (AFAIK typical barcode is 12-13 chars long)
+2. `features` field is restricted to 1000 characters, else {"error": "Parsing error"}
+3. changed text type to varchar to control the size of the data